 If you want to take your project management skills to the next level, you should sign up for this expert project management bootcamp.

-The University of Massachusetts’ Isenberg School of Management, in coordination with Simplilearn, will transform you into a qualified digital-age project leader via their six-month Post Graduate Program in Project Management bootcamp.
+In collaboration with the University of Massachusetts, Simplilearn will help transform you into a qualified digital-age project leader in a six-month Post Graduate Program in Project Management.

 This certification course, aligned with PMI-PMP® and IASSC-Lean Six Sigma, offers live online interactive classes and real-world capstone projects, helping you to acquire skills such as: